shanytc/PVDasm/readme.txt

 -> 09.12.2022:
-                * Fixed a nasty crash associated with subclassing edit text inputs on new opetating systems.
+                * Fixed a nasty crash associated with subclassing edit text inputs on new operating systems (Windows 10/11).
                 * Fixed LoadPic library to compile standalone.
 -> 01.04.2015:  * PVDasm is now open sourced!
 -> 14.08.2011: